open-olive/loop-development-kit/ldk/node/docsExtra/loop.md

 ### Whispers

 Whispers are how you present information to users.
-The {@link WhisperService} is accessible on {@link HostServices.whisper}.
+The {@link WhisperService} is accessible on {@link Aptitudes.whisper}.

 You can create different types of Whispers: